GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 Manipulate data
 ---------------

-Once you have created and allocated and empty resources, or read in resources from the outside, you will wish to manipulate their contents.
+Once you have created and allocated empty resources, or read in resources from the outside, you will wish to manipulate their contents.
 This section discusses how to set up loops and access the important variables for the various data families.
 For grids and images it may